BoernerLab/FAMP_rna/docs/content/installation.md

 ```

 ### Rosetta (requires academic license)
-1. Register and download from: [https://rosettacommons.org/software](https://rosettacommons.org/software)
+1. Register and download from: <a href="https://rosettacommons.org/software/download/" target="_blank">https://rosettacommons.org/software/download/</a>
-2. Unpack and build according to their <a>documentation</a>
+2. Unpack and build according to their <a href="https://docs.rosettacommons.org/docs/latest/build_documentation/Build-Documentation" target="_blank">documentation</a>
 3. Add the binary to your PATH:
 ```bash
 echo "export PATH=/path/to/rosetta/main/source/bin:$PATH" >> ~/.bashrc